Data upload

 • Resource group limitations: The Data Upload feature requires you to specify a resource group for scheduling and a resource group for Data Integration.

-• Non-MaxCompute tables (such as Hologres, EMR Hive, and StarRocks): You must be the table owner and hold a specific role in the DataWorks workspace.
+• Non-MaxCompute tables (such as Hologres, EMR Hive, and StarRocks): In addition to being the table owner, you must have a role assigned in the DataWorks workspace.

-• Tables in the production environment: You must have the O&M role.
+• Tables in the production environment: You must have the operator role.

-• Table type limitations: You can upload data only to an internal table or a table in the default catalog (for StarRocks).
+• Table type limitations: You can only upload data to internal tables or tables under the default catalog (applicable to StarRocks).

 Billing